mcmah309/rust_core/book/src/libs/option/option.md

 ```

 ### To Option or Not To Option
 If Dart already supports nullable types, why use an option type?
-Null may required an
+Nullable types may required an
 uncomfortable level of null checking and nesting.
-Even so, you may still need to write a null
+Even so, one may also still need to write a null
 assertion `!` for some edge cases where the compiler is not smart enough.
 The `Option` type provides an alternative solution with methods and early return.

+Methods:
 ```dart
 final profile;
 final preferences;